Independently Releasing: June 1st, 2023

 Timepiece 2023 Press Photos (right click to download high quality image)

-Recorded over the span of three years with producer, Jay Alton at Alton Studios in Columbus, OH, “Timepiece” stands as an eye witness account to the turbulent discord of an American life lived during the early twenty-first century.
-It boldly speaks to the division of a country on political and civil issues such as institutionalized racial violence, gender and sexual liberty and freedom of expression, unregulated marketing of automatic weapons to the public leading to incidents of mass violence, political derision and leadership bordering on insanity, and ultimately culminating in the worst global pandemic experienced in a century leaving millions of lives lost and forcing the whole world to go into isolation.
+Recorded over the span of three years with producer, Jay Alton (Columbus, OH) and featuring local musicians “Timepiece” stands as an eye witness account to the turbulent discord of American life lived during the early twenty-first century.
+It boldly speaks to the division of a country on political and social issues such as institutionalized racial violence, gender and sexual liberty and freedom of expression, incidents of mass violence, and political derision bordering on insanity, all of which simmering to a boiling point under the backdrop of the worst global pandemic experienced in a century.

-Okay, it’s a lot!
-But, Morgan manages to encapsulate the above narratives in his tried-and-true, easy going storytelling style.
+But, despite it's somber subject matter Morgan manages to encapsulate the songs’ narratives in his easy going style of storytelling honed over years of song craft.
 The music pulls you in from start to finish like an old friend and only after you’ve signed on do you realize the strength of the message.

 Under The Gun Review - Interview "Empathy is folky Americana done right and serves as one of this year’s strongest undiscovered releases." - (July 23, 2015)

 PopDose - EP Review "His cover of Sam & Dave’s hit “Hold On, I’m Coming” is in second position and gets a backwoods makeover that, while indistinguishable from the original arrangement, contains a sense of urgency and danger, which makes it a stellar reimagining." - (July 2, 2015)

 Nashville Music Guide - EP Review "I could listen all day and all night.
 Empathy for Inanimate Objects has become my mantra for writing.
 It is, I do believe, the best album I’ve reviewed this year." - (Sheryl Craig, June 14, 2015)